MicrosoftDocs/memdocs/memdocs/intune/fundamentals/policy-sets.md

   - Built-in Android app

 > [!NOTE]
 > Policy sets supports a  subset of Intune App, Policy and Platform types.
-If an app or policy type is not available in the Policy Set picker experience it is not officially supported.
+If an app or policy type is not available in the Policy Set picker experience, it is not officially supported.

 - Setting a policy set assignment of **All Users** to **Autopilot Profile** is unsupported.